fmi-basel/LSTree/README.md

         └── FILENAME-Tnnnn.tif
  ```

-Generated outputs will appear as new sub-folders (Channel0-Deconv, Channel1-Deconv, nuclei_segmentation, cell_segmentation, etc.).
-Each movie folder should include a `mamut.xml` linage tree (see Lineage tree section below) and an `experiment.json` file containing information about acquisition settings:
+Generated outputs will appear as new sub-folders (E.g. Channel0-Deconv, Channel1-Deconv, nuclei_segmentation, cell_segmentation, etc.).
+Each movie folder should include a MaMuT (`mamut.xml`) linage tree (see Lineage tree section below) and an `experiment.json` file containing information about acquisition settings:

 ```
 {